 Optional (Recommended) Steps: Installing BootMii

-BootMii is a helps greatly with Brick protection and it is recommended to install it.
+BootMii is a helps greatly with Brick protection and it is highly recommended to install it.

-13. If you're one of the lucky winners, choose install Bootmii as Boot2, then Yes, continue and let it install.
+12. If you're one of the lucky winners, choose install BootMii as boot2, then Yes, continue and let it install.

-If you installed BootMii as Boot2, the BootMii menu will appear every time.
+If you installed BootMii as Boot2, the BootMii menu will appear every time you boot your Wii.